-Nivea, Lancome, Estee Lauder, Loreal, Elemis and Clarins are examples over-the-counter or ‘cosmetic‘ skincare brands.
-These are stocked over-the-counter in pharmacies or shops, like Boots or Brown Thomas.
+Nivea, Lancome, Estee Lauder, Loreal, Elemis and Clarins are some examples of over-the-counter or ‘cosmetic‘ skincare brands.
+These skin products are usually available to buy in pharmacies or shops like Boots or Brown Thomas.

 On the other hand, you can purchase cosmeceutical skin products from skin clinics.
 Some examples of cosmeceutical brands include Skinceuticals, Image, AlumierMD, ASAP Skincare, Glo Skin Beauty and Environ.